Business Post: Paul Cooke and Key Capital ownership (2013–2018)

-Kilcullen Capital Ownership (2018 – present day)
+Kilcullen Capital ownership (2018–2026)

 In September 2017, it was reported that The Sunday Business Post was for sale.
-In September 2018, it was announced that Kilcullen Kapital Partners (KKP) had acquired the SBP under the ownership of Enda O'Coineen.
-KKP owned the SBP via a company called Encircle Business Post 365.
+In September 2018, it was announced that Kilcullen Kapital Partners (KKP) had acquired The Sunday Business Post under the ownership of Enda O'Coineen.
+KKP owned The Sunday Business Post via a company called Encircle Business Post 365.
 In October 2018, it was announced that a three-to-four-month consultation was occurring at The Sunday Business Post that might lead to the print closure.
 At a later stage, it was announced that the paper version of the paper would not close.

-In March 2019, it was announced that Encircle Business Post 365, the company that owns the SBP, had acquired event management company iQuest from outgoing owner Michael Nolan.

-In April 2019, it was announced that the CEO of the Post Publications was leaving the company and it was reported that the SBP owner might float it on a stock exchange.
+In March 2019, it was announced that Encircle Business Post 365, the company that owns The Sunday Business Post, had acquired event management company iQuest from outgoing owner Michael Nolan.
+In April 2019, it was announced that the CEO of the Post Publications was leaving the company, and it was reported that The Sunday Business Post owner might float it on a stock exchange.

+In 2019 it was reported that Dennis O'Brien had taken a defamation case against the newspaper earlier that year but lost it.

-In July 2019, it was reported that Beach Point Capital have provided backing to the owners of the Sunday Business Post.
+In July 2019, it was reported that Beach Point Capital have provided backing to the owners of The Sunday Business Post.
 Beach Point Capital have a charge over certain assets.
 Beach Point Capital have also provided backing to Maximum Media and Irish Studio.

-In July 2019, Richie Oakley was made the editor of the Sunday Business Post.
+Also in July 2019, Richie Oakley was made the editor of The Sunday Business Post.
 In September 2019, it was revealed that the previous owner, Sunrise Media, wrote off €1.1m it had invested in the newspaper following its sale to Kilcullen Kapital.

-In September 2019, it was reported that big changes were to occur at the Sunday Business Post.
-It is to go daily, go global and change the name to the Business Post.

-In October 2019, it was reported that the owner of the Sunday Business Post had closed a deal to buy a portfolio of magazine titles including Irish Tatler, Food & Wine and Auto Ireland, from US-Irish investors in an all-share transaction.

-In November 2019, the Sunday Business Post was rebranded as the Business Post.
+In September 2019, it was reported that big changes were to occur at The Sunday Business Post, including to go daily, global, and change the name to the Business Post.
+In October 2019, it was reported that the owner of The Sunday Business Post had closed a deal to buy a portfolio of magazine titles including Irish Tatler, Food & Wine and Auto Ireland, from US-Irish investors in an all-share transaction.
+In November 2019, 30 years after it first launched, The Sunday Business Post was renamed the Business Post.
+Kilcullen's Colm O'Reilly was its chief executive.
 In April 2020, the Business Post cut staff salaries and availed of government support.
-Advertising had declined due to the Covid-19 situation.
+Advertising had declined due to the COVID-19 pandemic.

+In November 2022 it was reported that Swedish publishing giant Bonnier was in advanced talks to buy a minority stake in Business Post Media Group from majority owner Enda O'Coineen.
+This would make it no longer the only fully Irish-owned Sunday paper.

-In January 2023, Daniel McConnell (journalist) was made editor of the Business Post.
+In January 2023, Daniel McConnell was made editor of the Business Post.